maRT1gaS/cloudflare-docs/content/cloudflare-one/policies/zero-trust/index.md

 - Bypass D
 - Allow E

-The policies will execute in this order: Service Auth C > Bypass D > Allow A > Block B > Allow E.
+The policies will execute in this weight: Service Auth C > Bypass D > Allow A > Block B > Allow E.